NBC Live Stream: How to watch NBC free or cheap online

 Watch NBC live for free

 Before we even talk about live streaming options, let’s cover how to get NBC without any kind of subscription.
 Getting a TV antenna is the least expensive way to get a high definition signal of NBC free for life.
-The federal government ordered broadcasters to switch over to digital broadcast signals about seven years ago.
+The federal government ordered broadcasters to switch over to digital broadcast signals over a decade ago.

 Digital signals are now broadcast over the air in high definition.
 The picture looks better than the cable TV feed that you’re paying for because the signal is uncompressed.